DebbieBergstrom/Tarantino_Quiz/README.md

 &nbsp;

-To better help me understand toggling betewwn elements: https://softauthor.com/javascript-toggle-class-element/
+To better help me understand toggling betewwn elements: https://softauthor.com/javascript-toggle-class-element/ To better help me understand the use of quearyselectors: https://www.w3schools.com/jsref/met_document_queryselector.asp

 Create some of the text content: Worked together with [ChatGPT](https://openai.com/)